All posts

 —Tomisin Kamiyo, Facilities and Operations Manager at Reidius Design

-7. "Preventive maintenance schedule tracking and completion, project (renovation and innovative solution implementation) completion percentage, complaint tracking and closeout rate, facilities utilization, cost saving, vendor performance review."
+1. “Preventive maintenance schedule tracking and completion, project (renovation and innovative solution implementation) completion percentage, complaint tracking and closeout rate, facilities utilization, cost saving, vendor performance review.
+Operational costs impact project completion rates.”

 —Thein Win Aung, Manager at ATOM

-8. "Work order completion time—which ultimately leads to better customer satisfaction.
-Number of open work orders, number of work orders on hold, how many PMs completed month to date."
+1. “Work order completion time—which ultimately leads to better customer satisfaction.
+Number of open work orders, number of work orders on hold, how many PMs completed month to date.
+Preventive maintenance compliance impacts work order completion time.”

 —Chris VanDruff, Vice President of Facilities Services at Maxwell Group, Inc.

-9. "Technician's performance based on their ppm and troubleshooting targets and how they solved at what time they took to complete their targets based on costs and service charges.
-Apply it to individual machines or (utilities systems) and calculate it monthly and quarterly."
+1. “Technician’s performance based on their ppm and troubleshooting targets and how they solved at what time they took to complete their targets based on costs and service charges.
+Apply it to individual machines or (utilities systems) and calculate it monthly and quarterly.
+Preventive maintenance tasks are crucial for achieving troubleshooting targets.”

 —Fasahat Hussain, Mechanical Site Engineer at Growmore Technical Services LLC

-10. "In my current portfolio, I am tracking the following—1.
+1. “In my current portfolio, I am tracking the following—1.
 Financials Performance (ie variances on Budget vs Actual for OPEX and CAPEX) 2.
 Critical Equipment Performance (ie 100% Genset, UPS, FM200, CCTV, Access Control Reliability).
 3. Facilities Management and Innovation (ie SLA of FM ticketing system, workplace safety and improvement project initiated and completion within timeline, budget and impact towards operation and company’s benefits).
 4. Internal Process and Compliance 5.
-People (ie employee’s coaching and performances, development by attending/sending to trainings and well being)"
+People (ie employee’s coaching and performances, development by attending/sending to trainings and well being).
+Reactive maintenance impacts critical equipment performance.”

 —Elsie Marie D-Lim Lee, Facilities Management - Malaysia at TaskUs